alexoshiro/learning-ansible/README.md

 `ansible-playbook /vagrant/configs/ansible/provisioning.yml -u vagrant -i /vagrant/configs/ansible/hosts --private-key id_bionic`

+### Without user
+`ansible-playbook /vagrant/configs/ansible/provisioning.yml -i /vagrant/configs/ansible/hosts --private-key id_bionic`
+This command can be used if in hosts the variable ansible_user is defined

+### Without user and private key
+`ansible-playbook /vagrant/configs/ansible/provisioning.yml -i /vagrant/configs/ansible/hosts`
+This command can be used if in hosts the variable ansible_user and ansible_ssh_private_key_file are defined

 #### Playbook

 - hosts: indicates which hosts the configuration will be executed